ccdc-opensource/on-site-webcsd/README.md

-# Onsite Lattice and WebCSD
+# On-Site Lattice and WebCSD

-Onsite Lattice and WebCSD is currently only available to CCDC industrial customers and other invited groups.
+On-Site Lattice and WebCSD is currently only available to CCDC industrial customers and other invited groups.

-This readme contains information required for installation and updates of Onsite Lattice and WebCSD.
+This readme contains information required for installation and updates of On-Site Lattice and WebCSD.

 Please use the latest version from the release tab <https://github.com/ccdc-opensource/on-site-webcsd/releases>.